Epistimio/orion/README.rst

   **only** a single line of code.
 - More algorithms:
   Implementing and distributing algorithms is as easy as possible!
-  Check `developer's guide-101`_.
+  Check the `plugin documentation`_.
 Expect algorithm plugins to pop out quickly!
 - Came up with an idea?
   Your intuition is still at play:
   Help your optima hunter now by a command line interface.